Liberace1/Deploy-VM/README.md

+### Note(SSH)
+* Change ssh keys in script to yours before runnning script or comment the ssh line to avoid errors

 # Vagrant Environment Setup Guide

 This guide covers the setup of development environments using Vagrant with either Hyper-V or VirtualBox as the provider.
 Each environment configures multiple virtual machines (VMs) with Ubuntu, installs essential development tools, and sets up networking and SSH access.